Sensitive information disclosure in LLMs

 What is the impact of sensitive information disclosure?

 Let’s first discuss the obvious.
 The impact of having sensitive information disclosed is that sensitive information will be disclosed.
+Sounds like a tongue twister, but it's true.
 Sensitive information includes personal data (PII), proprietary information, API keys, etc. These could be found in logs, chats, tickets (like our example), and other locations.
 We need to limit what our LLM can access.

-Beyond that risk, if data isn’t properly secured or gates, then it may be accessible to unauthorized personnel or external attackers, leading to potential exploitation and data theft.
+Beyond that risk, if data isn’t properly secured, then it may be accessible to unauthorized personnel or external attackers, leading to potential exploitation and data theft.
 This can also lead to violations of privacy laws and regulations such as GDPR, CCPA, or HIPAA, resulting in legal and financial repercussions.

 Let’s update the code above.
 Since this is a rather basic example, it won’t take much to secure.
 But this mitigation would apply to any size application.
 Here is the relevant code snippet: